- Public Works

-TCEQ developed a storm water program to significantly reduce the pollutants discharged from cities and urban areas.
-The City of Richland Hills is categorized in Phase II of the program being a municipality with less than 100,000 citizens.
+The TCEQ developed a stormwater program to significantly reduce the pollutants discharged from cities and urban areas.
+The City of Richland Hills is categorized in Phase II of the program as a municipality with less than 100,000 citizens.

-The program is currently underway and is designed to reduce the discharge of pollutants to the maximum extent practicable, protect the water quality, effectively prohibit illicit discharges to the system, and to satisfy the appropriate water quality requirements of the Clean Water Act.
+The program is currently underway and is designed to reduce the discharge of pollutants to the maximum extent practicable, protect the water quality, effectively prohibit illicit discharges to the system and satisfy the appropriate water quality requirements of the Clean Water Act.

-In addition, pesticides, oil leaked onto roads and driveways and other pollutants are scoured from all the paved surfaces throughout the city and washed directly into creeks and ultimately our drinking water.
+- Pesticides and oils that leak onto roads and driveways, as well as other pollutants, are scoured from all the paved surfaces throughout the City and washed directly into creeks and, ultimately, our drinking water.

-Storm water pollution can be controlled if everyone plays a part in preventing these substances from entering the storm drain inlets in the streets where they live and work.
+Stormwater pollution can be controlled if everyone plays a part in preventing these substances from entering the storm drain inlets in the streets where you live and work.